abarbour/irisws/README.md

 plot(x)
 ~~~~~

-The `plot` method yields a figure similar to the one shown above.
+The `plot.saclist` method yields a figure similar to the one shown above.

 ### Query parameters from .wadl files

-Because I have difficulty keeping track of the the various parameters
+I have difficulty keeping track of the the various parameters
 required for a given webservice (not to mention the myriad optional
+arguments).
-arguments), the package includes a mechanism
+Because of this, we include a mechanism
 to quickly inspect for parameters via the associated
 [`.wadl`](http://en.wikipedia.org/wiki/Web_Application_Description_Language)
 description;